mcgarrah/oneworldsync_python/docs/user/installation.rst

    pip install oneworldsync

-This will install the latest stable version of the package along with its dependencies.
+This will install the latest stable version of the package along with its dependencies and the ``ows`` command line tool.

 Installing from Source
 --------------------